Public API

 Getting Started

-Open Measures values transparent openness and offering as much for free as we can in order to help push back on online and offline harm.
-One of the ways we do this is by offering a Public API.
+Open Measures values transparency and is proud to offer a free platform in order to help contextualize on- and offline harm.
+One powerful piece of the platform is the Public API.

-There''s a link to the API on the Open Source section of the Open Measures website along with more details on the rate-and date-limiting on the Public API:
+There's a link to the API on the Open Source section of the Open Measures website along with more details on the rate-and date-limiting of the Public API:

 Endpoints

-The API has access to the raw JSON behind all of our front-end tools and can be useful for developers and analysts who want to dive deeper into the data or make more fine-grained queries.
-The API has three endpoints and has an optional boolean logic query for the Content endpoint.
+The API has access to the raw JSON behind all front-end tools and can be useful for developers and analysts who want to dive deeper into the data or make more fine-grained queries.
+The API has three endpoints and has an optional boolean logic query for the Content

 All API endpoints are hosted at: